haiwen/seafile-docker/README.md

 Wait for a few minutes for the first time initialization, then visit `http://seafile.example.com` to open Seafile Web UI.

+This command will mount folder `/opt/seafile-data` at the local server to the docker instance.
+You can find logs and other data under this folder.

 ### More configuration Options

 #### Custom Admin Username and Password